open-wc/open-wc/packages/scoped-elements/README.md

 Two possible solutions come to mind:

+2. Temporarily (!) allow to ship similar source code (most breaking releases are not a total rewrite) and scope them via `@open-wc/scoped-elements`; see the "fixed" example [with-scope](https://open-wc.org/scoped-elements/demo/with-scoping/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/with-scope)] running with nested dependencies.
-1. Synchronizing updates of shared dependencies - e.g. make sure Team Blue & Green always use the same version when releasing.
+1. Synchronizing updates of shared dependencies - e.g. make sure **Team Blue** & **Team Green** always use the same version when releasing.
 This can be a viable solution however it comes with a high organizational overhead and is hard to scale up (for 10+ teams)
-2. Temporarily (!) allow to ship similar source code (most breaking releases are not a total rewrite) and scope them via `@open-wc/scoped-elements`; see the "fixed" example [with-scope](https://open-wc.org/scoped-elements/demo/with-scoping/) [[code](https://github.com/open-wc/open-wc/tree/master/packages/scoped-elements/demo/with-scope)] running with nested dependencies.

 #### Technical explanation of scenario